 Indiana University Northwest’s One Book…One Campus…One Community reading initiative has expanded through a collaboration with the Ivy Tech Community College North Central Region.

-All Northern Indiana campuses, as well as surrounding communities, will reflect upon the themes and learning points found in The House of Mango Street by Sandra Cisneros during the 2013 – 2014 academic year.
+All Northern Indiana campuses, as well as surrounding communities, will reflect upon the themes and learning points found in The New Jim Crow by Michelle Alexander during the 2014 – 2015 academic year.

 About the Book